Dog-Friendly Mexico: Travelling in Mexico with a Dog

 Bringing Dog Food to Mexico

-To be on the safe side, it’s best to investigate local pet stores in advance, and find somewhere that stocks your pet’s regular food or an alternative food.
+It a good idea to investigate local pet stores in advance, and find somewhere that stocks your pet’s regular food or an alternative food.

 Dog Accessories at San Miguel de Allende Market